 Introduction to the study of literature in the twenty-first century.
 This course will expand your sense of what literature is and where it happens, including discussion of old and new literary forms (from novels, poems, and plays to comic books, video games, and films).
 Along the way, students will explore some of the literary and cultural opportunities (such as author readings, scholarly talks, and performances) available to them on a large public university campus, with two goals in mind: to develop your critical interpretive skills and to acquaint you with the discipline of literary studies as it is being practiced all around us today, both inside and outside the conventional classroom.

 Introduction to the diverse literatures and cultures of the global Middle Ages (approximately 500-1500 CE).
 Students will read works by medieval authors in Modern English translation, with particular attention to placing works in their historical and material contexts.
 Same as CWL 253 and MDVL 201.
 Prerequisite: Completion of the Composition I requirement.

-Study in Anglophone and global texts from the period 1600 to 1800, with attention to cultural and historical contexts.
-Same as CWL 257.
+An introduction to the literature, philosophy, fine arts, and social criticism of the Romantic era, with attention to broader cultural and historical issues.
 Prerequisite: Completion of the Composition I requirement.

 While Queen Victoria was on the throne (1837-1901), Britain became a world power, but often looked backwards to the lovely worlds of the past.
 Many of the era’s great literary works reflect this tension between realism and romance: between the realism of being a poor governess and the romance of finding true love in Jane Eyre; the tragedy of losing your best friend and the hope of emotional survival in In Memoriam; the practical work of building a useful device and the fantasy of visiting the dystopian future in The Time Machine.
 Literature studied in this class will include poetry, prose, drama, and fiction, possibly including works by Charlotte Brontë, Charles Dickens, Elizabeth Gaskell, Mary Seacole, Thomas Carlyle, Alfred Tennyson, Robert Browning, Christina Rossetti, William Morris, Oscar Wilde, H.G.
 Wells, Olive Schreiner, or George Bernard Shaw.
 Prerequisite: Completion of the Composition I requirement.